Russia–South Africa relations: Apartheid era

-The Soviet Union withdrew its ambassador after the Sharpeville massacre in 1960.
+Soviet Union and South African Union established consular relations in 1942, but in 1956 South African Union severed them.

 After South Africa became a republic in 1961, relations were very cold.
 South Africa considered the Soviet Union an enemy because it financially and militarily supported communism on the African continent.
 During the South African Border War, the Soviets supplied and trained SWAPO and MPLA fighters.
 However, by the late 1980s, Soviet interference in Africa minimized and relations between the two slightly warmed as the Cold War was ending.

-Despite the widely reported Soviet support for the ANC and otherwise liberation movements, the Soviet Union also engaged in some trade with South Africa during the apartheid era, mostly involving arms and some mineral resources.
+Despite the widely reported Soviet support for the African National Congress and other liberation movements, the Soviet Union also engaged in some trade with South Africa during the apartheid era, mostly involving arms and some mineral resources.
 From 1960 to 1964, De Beers had a unique arrangement to market Soviet diamonds from Siberia.
 During the 1980s, a convoluted series of arms sales involving the Stasi, the Danish ship Pia Vesta, and Manuel Noriega of Panama ultimately aimed to transfer Soviet arms and military vehicles to South Africa.
 Around this time, the South African military's Armscor had a team of experts working in Leningrad involved in jet engine development.